waywardphilosopher/lookingforwisdom/content/posts/mencius.md

 +++
 categories = ["Philosopher Files"] date = 2021-06-10T10:00:00Z
-description = ""
 draft = false
 image = "/images/mencius-portrait.jpg"
 slug = "mencius"
-summary = "Mencius was a Confucian philosopher who argued for the inherent goodness of human nature, and who insisted that good government is about nourishing this inherent goodness. " tags = ["Philosopher Files"] title = "Mencius and the Sprouts of Virtue"
+description = "Mencius was a Confucian philosopher who argued for the inherent goodness of human nature, and who insisted that good government is about nourishing this inherent goodness. " tags = ["Philosopher Files"] title = "Mencius and the Sprouts of Virtue"